Last updated: August 2026

 In brief: Corpus Christi GL pricing is not just a Texas average.
 Port activity, refineries, hot-work, hurricane season, bayfront property, Padre Island residential construction, and Eagle Ford logistics can change underwriting.

 Corpus Christi sits at the intersection of coastal construction, industrial work, energy logistics, military-adjacent services, and hurricane exposure.
-The Port of Corpus Christi describes itself as the nation’s largest energy export gateway and a major export port, and its procurement and tariff materials show why vendor access often comes with insurance, financial responsibility, security, and documentation requirements.
+The Port of Corpus Christi describes itself as a leading United States energy export gateway and the third largest port in the United States in total waterborne tonnage, and its procurement and tariff materials show why vendor access often comes with insurance, financial responsibility, security, and documentation requirements.

 That local context matters because carriers price contractors based on the chance and severity of third-party claims.
 A painter doing single-family interiors in Calallen is not the same risk as a welding contractor entering a refinery, a roofer working on Padre Island, or a GC trying to satisfy a Port vendor packet.